crystal-lang/crystal-db/README.md

 # crystal-db

-Common db api for crystal.
+Common DB API for Crystal.
 You will need a specific driver to access a database.

 * [SQLite](https://github.com/crystal-lang/crystal-sqlite3)
 * [MySQL](https://github.com/crystal-lang/crystal-mysql)